tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 One metre.

 A claw dug into my leg.
-I screamed out in pain as I felt both Billy and the shifting gravity pull me back down.
+I screamed out in pain as I felt both Billy and the shifting gravity pull me down.
 Warm blood trickled down my ankle.
 I looked back into his black beady eyes.
 More soulless than ever, no longer with a heart.

 I flipped open my lighter and let it drop.
-The flame connected with the exposed foam igniting it into a brilliant orange.
-Billy emitted a painful yelp and released his grip as the ball of fire consumed his fur.
+The flame connected with his exposed stuffing, igniting it into a brilliant orange.
+Billy emitted a painful yelp and released his grip as the ball of fire consumed him.

-With fingertips clinging onto the edge of the Earth basket I lifted my body.
+With fingertips clinging onto the edge of the exit I lifted my body out of the basket.
 The feeling was comparable to getting out of a pool of concrete.
 My shoulders cracked.
 My abdominals ached.

 I made it.
 I collapsed onto the picnic rug and lay there for a beat.
 Its soft surface welcomed me back with a velvet embrace.